f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `render.effect.tone_mapping` (_bool_, default: `false`)

-Enable generic filmic _Tone Mapping Pass_.
+Enable neutral _Tone Mapping_.
 This technique is used to map colors properly to the monitor colors.

 CLI: `--tone-mapping`.